bitnami/containers/bitnami/wavefront-proxy/README.md

 # Deprecation notice

-Remove Wavefront chart since this installation method has been deprecated in favor of the Kubernetes Operator.
+Remove Wavefront-Proxy container since this installation method has been deprecated in favor of the Kubernetes Operator.

 ## Wavefront Proxy packaged by Bitnami